jesscancode/jesscancode/README.md

 **[The Newsletter](https://www.getajobintech.co.za/newsletter)**

 A weekly read on tech jobs worth applying to, career stuff that actually helps, and thoughts on working with machines.
-For humans building in tech.

 `Weekly` `Free` `SA tech`